General-Ma/nextperson-prisma-nick/README.md

 nextperson-prisma v2

--Added Address column front-end and back-end.
--Added (street,city,state,zip,country) under Address and created an Address Id.
--In order to save the address succesfully you need to enter address when creating a new person.
--If you try to edit address it won't be saved.
+The latest update to nextperson-prisma v2 includes the addition of an Address column both in the front-end and back-end.
+Within the Address column, fields such as street, city, state, zip, and country have been included, along with the creation of an Address Id.
+It's now necessary to input an address when creating a new person for it to be saved successfully.
+However, editing an address won't result in it being saved.
+The project documentation provides guidance on setting up the environment, running migrations, and utilising API routes for managing a list of people using Next.js and Prisma.

 # Project Documentation